Quantum spins and hybridization in artificially-constructed chains of magnetic adatoms on a superconductor: Results

-We also identify symmetric and antisymmetric combinations of the $\alpha$ states, which appear as a peak with a shoulder in spectra taken directly above the Fe atoms (Fig.\,\ref{Fig:figure2}c) and can be disentangled by the corresponding modulations along the dimer axis (Fig.\,\ref{Fig:figure2}d).
-For this assignment, we inspect the corresponding \didv maps at positive and negative bias voltage (shown in Fig.\,\ref{Fig:figure3}b and SM \cite{SM}, respectively). \didv maps of $\alpha^{\mathrm{d0}}$ and $\alpha^{\mathrm{d1}}$ indeed lack or exhibit a nodal line perpendicular to the dimer axis.
+Surprisingly, we observe that the characteristic spatial shapes have switched bias polarity.
 Inspection of the \didv pattern probed at negative bias in the close vicinity of the Fe atoms reveals shapes which are strikingly similar to the monomer's $\alpha$ state at positive bias voltage.
 This is seen most clearly from the close-ups of $\alpha$ as well as $\alpha^{\mathrm{d0}*}$ and $\alpha^{\mathrm{d1}}$ shown in Fig.\,\ref{Fig:figure3}d.
-(Note that for $\alpha^{\mathrm{d0}}$, we present the \didv map recorded at the energy of the corresponding thermal peak as indicated by the asterisk in $\alpha^{\mathrm{d0}*}$, because the map at $\alpha^{\mathrm{d0}}$ is strongly influenced by the negative differential conductance of $\alpha^{\mathrm{d1}}$, see SM \cite{SM}).
+(Note that for $\alpha^{\mathrm{d0}}$, we present the \didv map recorded at the energy of the corresponding thermal peak as indicated by the asterisk in $\alpha^{\mathrm{d0}*}$, because the map at $\alpha^{\mathrm{d0}}$ is strongly influenced by the negative differential conductance of $\alpha^{\mathrm{d1}}$, see Supplementary Fig.\,7).
 This reflects that the $\alpha$ state has crossed the quantum phase transition upon dimer formation.
-In the monomer, the $\alpha$ state is screened and its hole-like wavefunction is observed at positive bias.
-If the $\alpha$ states cross the quantum phase transition and are unscreened in the dimer, its hole wave functions -- corresponding to symmetric and antisymmetric combinations of the monomer's hole wave function -- are observed at negative bias.
+In the monomer, the $\alpha$ state is screened and its hole-like wave function is observed at positive bias.
+In the dimer, the $\alpha$-derived hole-like wave functions appear at negative bias voltage and are therefore unscreened.
+The quantum phase transition in the $\alpha$ states from screened to unscreened is associated with an increase of the effective spin of each Fe atom from $S_\mathrm{eff}=\frac{1}{2}$ to $S_\mathrm{eff}=1$.